 CARES open course

 For the first time, we are offering an open CARES session to the public.
-The course will be held over five days in Ipswich (location to be confirmed) and will include:
+The course will be held over five days interactively (unfortunately, due to current restrictions, face-to-face training will not be possible at the moment).
+For further details about this course, contact [email protected].

 Please note, you will need to attend every session to receive a course completion certificate.